Musitano crime family: Papalia hit and arrests

 Pat Musitano (left) and Angelo Musitano pictured in 1998.
 The two brothers had ordered the murder of rival mob boss Johnny Papalia.

 Enio Mora of the Papalia family borrowed $7.2 million from Vito Rizzuto of Montreal's Rizzuto family and handed over the bulk of the money to Johnny Papalia and Carmen Barillaro, who invested some of the money to open nightclubs and restaurants while the rest just disappeared.
 Barillaro as a "made man" in the Magaddino family felt no pressure to repay the loan as he said on his phone "They can't touch us".
 The Canadian journalists André Cédilot and André Noël wrote that this was a "major mistake" as Rizzuto decided to wipe out the Papalia family's leaders.
 Rizzuto formed an alliance with the Musitano brothers, who had their own reasons for wanting to eliminate the Papalia family.
 Both Papalia and Barillaro were "made men" in the Magaddino family, and the Musitano brothers would need the "protection" of a more powerful family to guard against vengeance from the Buffalo family.
 In April 1997, Pasquale Musitano met with Gaetano "Guy" Panepinto, the Toronto agent of Montreal's Rizzuto family, in Niagara Falls.
 Musitano was unhappy with the way that his family was subordinate to the Papalia family, which in turn was the Canadian branch of the Magaddino family.
 Musitano wanted an alignment with the Rizzuto family, which in turn was looking to expand into Ontario.
 Rizzuto had been moving his family's operations into eastern Ontario and formed an alliance with the Musitano brothers.
 Papalia had been blocking Rizzuto's plans to move into the more populous and wealthier areas of southern Ontario.

 In the spring of 1997, the family ordered the hits of Johnny Papalia, to whom the Musitanos owed $250,000 to cover bookmaking debts.
 The theory was that it was less expensive to have Papalia removed; the family paid $3,000 plus some cocaine for the hit.
 The family subsequently ordered the hit on Papalia's right-hand man, Carmen Barillaro.
-The hitman for both murders, and for the 1985 murder of Salvatore Alaimo who owed gambling money to the Musitano crime family, was Kenneth Murdock.
+The hitman for the Papalia murder on May 31 and Barillaro murder on July 23, and for the 1985 murder of Salvatore Alaimo who owed gambling money to the Musitano family, was Kenneth Murdock.
 Langton wrote that the murder of Papalia was "an incredible affront.
 Nobody in Buffalo had given the Musitanos the go-ahead to kill the old man [Papalia]".